Guide to Baby Eczema: Causes, Symptoms, and Treatments - Gladskin

 Baby Eczema vs. Baby Acne

 20% of newborns have neonatal acne, which is a type of acne that typically develops around two weeks of age.
-As with eczema, baby acne causes red, sensitive skin.
-However, instead of flaky, dry patches, neonatal acne appears as little red bumps or white pimples, commonly on the face, neck, chest, or back.
+As with eczema, baby acne causes sensitive skin.
+However, instead of flaky, dry patches, neonatal acne appears as little bumps or pimples, commonly on the face, neck, chest, or back.

 At-Home Baby Eczema Treatment

-Once you’ve determined your child’s red, itchy rash is eczema vs. other skin conditions, there are steps you can take to help soothe the skin and minimize flare-ups.
+Once you’ve determined your child’s dry, itchy rash is eczema vs. other skin conditions, there are steps you can take to help soothe the skin and minimize flare-ups.
 These treatments hold true for any baby’s eczema, regardless of where it’s occurring on their body, be it their face, neck, or arms and legs.

 Manage Scratching